FabLabUChile/fabuchile-face-shield/README.md

 We encourage you to get involved and to make your part in this Covic-19 crisis.
 You can print the model, get the commercial parts, assemble the mask and share with those most in need.

-If you think you can make an improvement of our face shield you can find the Fusion 360 cad, or STEP files [here]([last-version]).
+If you think you can make an improvement of our face shield you can find the Fusion 360 cad, or STEP files [here][last-version].
 Please **be serious** and test the functionality of your printed parts before you start producing and sharing them.

 You can contact us in [facebook](https://www.facebook.com/fablabudechile/), [instagram](www.instagram.com/fablabudechile) or check our [webpage](www.fablab.uchile.cl).